-ETC125 Semiconductor Devices 3 Credits

-This lecture/laboratory course introduces students to a variety of semiconductor devices, circuits, and applications.
-Topics include semiconductor theory, diode types, rectifier circuits, power supply design, optical diodes, BJT characteristics, transistor circuit biasing and configurations, transistor switching and amplification circuits, FETs, MOSFETs, SCRs, and Triacs.
-The laboratory component of this course reinforces the topics by providing hands-on applications through a series of related projects.
-Students are required to analyze, build, test, measure, and troubleshoot circuits using semiconductor devices.
-Electronic test and measurement equipment such as the multi trace digital storage oscilloscope, function generator, digital multimeter (DMM), variable DC power supply, and protoboard are used throughout the course.
+ETC125 Semiconductor Devices ......
+3 Credits This lecture/laboratory course is designed to introduce students to a variety of semiconductor devices, circuits, and applications.
+Topics include semiconductor theory, diode types, rectifier circuits, power supply design, optical diodes, Bipolar Junction Transistors (BJT) characteristics, transistor circuit biasing and configurations, transistor switching and amplification circuits, Field Junction Transistors (FETs), MOSFETs, SCRs, and Triacs.
+The laboratory component of this course is designed to reinforce theory through a series of hands-on lab projects.
+Students will build, configure, calculate, test, and measure a series of semiconductor circuits.
+Printed circuit boards designed specifically for this course will be used throughout the semester.
 Prerequisite: ETC113.
 Co-requisite: ETC114.

-ETC212 Network Operating Systems I 3 Credits

-This lecture/laboratory course provides an introduction to network operating systems, with an emphasis on the Linux operating system distributions.
+ETC212 Network Operating Systems I ......
+3 Credits This lecture/laboratory course provides an introduction to network operating systems, with an emphasis on the Linux operating system distributions.
 The course is focused on the knowledge and skills needed to effectively deploy and administer the Linux operating system.
 The laboratory component of this course includes Linux installations and configuration, shell commands and scripts, Linux file system, processes management, applications, and basic system administration tasks.
 Students become familiar with the Linux command-line environment, utilities, and applications.
+The Python programming language will be developed throughout the course through a series of programming projects using the Raspberry Pi platform.
 A programming design project employing the Raspberry Pi with demonstration is required as part of the course.
-Prerequisites "C" or better in ETC110 Computer Technology Fundamentals and "C" or better in ETC119 Digital Systems with C Programming
+Prerequisites ETC110 and ETC119.

-ETC213 Network Operating Systems II 3 Credits This lecture/laboratory course is a continuation of Network Operating Systems I. The course provides an introduction to network operating systems with an emphasis on the latest Windows Server release.
-The course is designed develop depth the skills and network management tasks relevant to any modern network operating system.
+ETC213 Network Operating Systems II ......
+3 Credits This lecture/laboratory course is a continuation of Network Operating Systems I. The course provides an introduction to network operating systems with an emphasis on the latest Windows Server platform.
+The course is designed develop the skills and network management tasks relevant to any modern network operating system.
 Topics include network planning and design, router and switch configuration, and network security.
 Students are required to participate in classroom labs and discussions, write research and analysis papers, and design networks.
-Prerequisites: "C" or better in ETC110 Computer Technology Fundamentals "C" or better in ETC212 Network Operating Systems.
-Pre/Co-requisite: ETC241 Data Communication Systems
+Prerequisites: ETC110 and ETC212 Co-requisite: ETC241.